 Coffee Bean Production Factors

 Plantation is the cultivation of the coffee plant, usually done in large commercial operations.
-Everything from the climate to the altitude of the beans’ place of origin factors into the taste.
+Everything from the climate to the altitude of the beans’ place of origin factors into your coffee’s taste.

 Coffee beans are best grown at high altitudes so they don’t overheat or grow too quickly.
 When they grow slowly and at the proper temperature, they’re more likely to withstand the hot temperatures they’ll experience throughout the rest of the cultivating process.

-Also, correct land elevation, proper temperature, good soil, and access to a good watering system are also factors that crucially determine the quality of the bean.
+Correct land elevation, proper temperature, good soil, and access to a good watering system are also factors that crucially determine the quality of the coffee bean.